Skip to main content

 • Weekly: each point, bar, or candle represents one trading week.
 Ideal for long-term investors to identify major trends, as weekly charts tend to filter out daily "noise" and show clearer signals.

-• Hourly (or less): each point, bar, or candle represents one hour (or even less, at every minute or every five minutes).
+• Hourly (or less): each point, bar, or candle represents one hour (or even less, at every minute or every 5 minutes).
 Made for very active traders, like day traders, who need to see minute-by-minute price action.

-Because the timeframe you choose heavily influences what you see and how you interpret the chart, it's crucial to align your timeframe with your investment goals.
+The timeframe you choose heavily influences what you see and how you interpret the chart, so it's crucial to align it with your investment goals.
+Many analysts use multiple timeframes — for example, a daily chart for the overall trend and a 1-hour chart for entry/exit points — to get a comprehensive view.

 Knowledge check: See what you learned